Armotik/NaurelliaCraftWebsite/readme.md

 This folder contains the source files of the project (Symfony).

 - Controller : Contains the controllers of the project
+  - Admin : Contains the admin controllers of the project
+    - DashboardController.php : Contains the dashboard controller of the project
+    - UsersWebCrudController.php : Contains the users web crud controller of the project
   - DefaultController.php : Contains the default controller of the project
+- DataFixtures : Contains the data fixtures of the project
-  - Security.php : Contains the security controller of the project
+  - UsersWebFixtures.php : Contains the users web fixtures of the project
 - Entity : Contains the entities of the project
 - Form : Contains the forms of the project
   - ContactType.php : Contains the contact form of the project